ruby-uniovi/rubyeii/README.md

 ruby@uniovi
 ===========

-This repo contains the necessary software and code for following the 2 day Ruby bootcamp at EII (University of Oviedo)
+This project contains the ruby@uniovi's virtualized development environment.

+ruby@uniovi is a 2-day workshop which will be held in the University of Oviedo (Spain), from 4th to 6th March 2015.

 Software requirements
 ---------------------